-- 9.2.1.9.1.
+9.2.1.9.1.
 Austin Hammock Campground is the only designated campground for MRA Permit Holders.
-Campground boundaries are delineated on the MRA map and marked with signs in the field. - 9.2.1.9.2.
-MRA Hunt Permit Holders may store a single tent, camper and/or a single trailer at Austin Hammock campground from for an additional fee per camper/trailer.
-Campers shall be brought in no more than one week before the start of Muzzleloader Season and removed no later than one week after Spring Turkey Season ends, or as authorized by the Installation Commander.
+Campground boundaries are delineated on the MRA map and marked with signs in the field.

+9.2.1.9.2.
+MRA Permit Holders may occupy a camper or tent at Austin Hammock Campground for a maximum of fourteen (14) consecutive days, subject to accessibility.